Last updated on June 12th, 2023 at 01:26 pm

 - One cannot consider any so-called chemical as being toxic unless the dose is considered – once again, the dose makes the poison.

 Vaccine ingredients are thoroughly tested before being used.
-Inventing an issue with formaldehyde, thimerosal, or aluminum, when the amounts are far below the toxic dose, and they have been tested despite not being at toxic levels, should drive away any worry a parent should have about these ingredients in vaccines.
+Inventing an issue with formaldehyde, thimerosal, or aluminum, when the amounts are far below the toxic dose, and they have been tested despite not being at poisonous levels, should drive away any worry a parent should have about these ingredients in vaccines.

 - Lidsky TI.
 Is the Aluminum Hypothesis dead?
 J Occup Environ Med.
 2014 May;56(5 Suppl):S73-9. doi: 10.1097/JOM.0000000000000063.
 Review.
 PubMed PMID: 24806729; PubMed Central PMCID: PMC4131942.